- A 401(k) is an employer-sponsored savings plan that companies can offer to help employees save money for retirement.

 - Total credit per year: $4,500 – $2,250 – $500 = $1,750

 - Cumulative credit for the three years: $1,750 x 4 = $5,250

 There is a caveat: Employers cannot set up a second retirement plan to get more tax credits.

-“The credit is only available when an employer is establishing a new retirement plan, including 401(k) plans, 403(b) plans, profit-sharing plans, cash balance plans, SIMPLE IRAs and SEP IRAs,” said Colin Exelby, president and founder of Celestial Wealth Management.
+“The credit is only available when an employer is establishing a new retirement plan, including 401(k) plans, 403(b) plans, profit-sharing plans, cash balance plans, SIMPLE IRAs and SEP IRAs,” said Colin Exelby, founder and president of Celestial Wealth Management.
 “If, during the previous three years, the employer offered a retirement plan that covered substantially the same employees as the new plan, the tax credit is not available.”

 How do I start a 401(k) plan for my employees?

 If you’re interested in offering your employees a 401(k) retirement savings plan, follow these steps.

 There are three major players in a 401(k) plan strategy: the TPA, the recordkeeper and the investment advisor.